West Nowra

 West Nowra is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-West Nowra's cultural diversity was below average, with 91.8% citizens, 91.5% born in Australia, and 95.8% speaking English only at home.
-Christianity dominated as the main religion, comprising 48.8%.
-Notably, 'Other' religions made up 1.0%, slightly higher than Rest of NSW's 0.8%.
+West Nowra's population showed low cultural diversity, with 91.8% being Australian citizens, 91.5% born in Australia, and 95.8% speaking English only at home.
+Christianity was the predominant religion, accounting for 48.8%.
+The category 'Other' was slightly overrepresented compared to Regional NSW (1.0% vs 0.8%).

 Frequently Asked Questions - Diversity